moby/moby/docs/installation/fedora.md

 # Fedora

-Docker is supported Fedora version 21 and 22.
+Docker is supported on Fedora version 22 and 23.
 This page instructs you to install using Docker-managed release packages and installation mechanisms.
 Using these packages ensures you get the latest release of Docker.
 If you wish to install using Fedora-managed packages, consult your Fedora release documentation for